 Crystal System: Orthorhombic

-Unusual Properties: As shown above, iolite has extreme pleochroism with great differences of color from various angles.
+Unusual Properties: Iolite has extreme pleochroism with great differences of color from various angles.
 Turning the stone can almost make it go from deep blue to colorless.
 Care must be taken when cutting the stone to present the best color through the table (top) of the stone.